 - Member Draw or Partnership Distribution: If you report income from a Limited Liability Company (LLC) or partnership, and you have a corresponding equity interest in the LLC or partnership, you must disclose the equity interest as an asset on Part 3.
-Also, any position you hold with the LLC or partnership must be disclosed on Part 8. - Retirement Distribution: If you report income from a retirement distribution, you must disclose any corresponding retirement account and its underlying assets on Part 3.
+Also, any position you hold with the LLC or partnership must be disclosed on Part 8 unless it is a passive investment interest (i.e., you are just an investor and provide no services). - Retirement Distribution: If you report income from a retirement distribution, you must disclose any corresponding retirement account and its underlying assets on Part 3.
 If assets were sold to produce the retirement distribution, you must disclose the sale transaction(s) on Part 4b (see p.
-21, infra), or on a Periodic Transaction Report (PTR) (see p.
-29, infra), as necessary. - Royalty Payment: If you report royalty income from a book or other intellectual property, you must disclose any corresponding royalty agreement on Part 9. - Salary, Wage, or Other Earned Compensation from an Employer: If you report compensation from an employer, you must disclose your position with the employer on Part 8. - Source of Compensation Greater than \$5,000: If this is your first report or you are a candidate, and you report earned income over \$5,000, you must also report the source of the income over \$5,000 on Part 10.
+22, infra), or on a Periodic Transaction Report (PTR) (see p.
+30, infra), as necessary.

+- Royalty Payment: If you report royalty income from a book or other intellectual property, you must disclose any corresponding royalty agreement on Part 9. - Salary, Wage, or Other Earned Compensation from an Employer: If you report compensation from an employer, you must disclose your position with the employer on Part 8. - Source of Compensation Greater than \$5,000: If this is your first report or you are a candidate, and you report earned income over \$5,000, you must also report the source of the income over \$5,000 on Part 10.

-o Outside Earned Income Limit
+Outside Earned Income Limit

 Senate Rule 36 limits the outside earned income of individuals paid at or above the filing threshold.
-The outside earned income limit for calendar year 2019 was \$28,440 and the outside earned income limit for calendar year 2020 is \$28,845.
-If you have any questions regarding the outside earned income limit, you must contact the Committee.
+The outside earned income limit for calendar year 2021 was \$29,595 and the outside earned income limit for calendar year 2022 is \$29,895.
+Contact the Committee if you have any questions regarding the outside earned income limit.